Modern Slavery Statement 2019

 We will continue to review and refine how we engage with our existing suppliers and our processes for onboarding new suppliers, including incorporating appropriate provisions in our contractual arrangements with suppliers.

 We have a number of other relevant policies in place, including an anti-bribery policy, a corporate responsibility policy, an equality and diversity policy, a whistleblowing policy and a safeguarding statement, which are reviewed and updated as appropriate on an annual basis.

 We have now finalised our modern slavery policy to reflect the changes and the progress we have made in relation to our supplier processes and we intend to provide training to our staff on the key points.

 Key performance indicators

 We continue to make good progress in developing and refining our anti-slavery procedures and we believe that, at this stage, it remains inappropriate for us to adopt any specific modern slavery key performance indicators.
-However, we may adopt performance indicators in the future.
+However, we will keep this under review.

-This slavery and human trafficking statement for the financial year ending 30 April 2018 has been approved by the Board of Walker Morris LLP on behalf of the members, in accordance with section 54 of the Modern Slavery Act.
+This slavery and human trafficking statement for the financial year ending 30 April 2019 is approved by the members of Walker Morris LLP and signed by Malcolm Simpson, Managing Partner and Designated Member of Walker Morris LLP in accordance with section 54 of the Modern Slavery Act.

 Malcolm Simpson, Managing Partner